-In the vinyl vs CD debate, I am often asked why vinyl sounds so good and why compact disc (CD) was created, if vinyl was a better medium in the first place?
-To put this another way – the question might be: “Vinyl vs CD – is vinyl higher resolution?”
+In the vinyl vs CD debate, I am often asked why vinyl sounds so good and why compact disc (CD) was created if vinyl was a better medium in the first place?
+So let’s answer the question: “Vinyl vs CD – is vinyl higher resolution?”

 Note that we need to consider what metrics we are using.
 I’m specifically talking here about resolution, NOT noise, or pitch accuracy.
-Based on those two metrics, CD has the edge and everyone in audio knows that.
-But one can make a strong argument for the fact that resolution of fine detail, of nuance and of subtle micro-dynamic and high frequency information that is lost in the digital sampling process, is more important in realistically reproducing music.
+Based on those two metrics, CD has the edge.
+But one can make a strong argument for the fact that the resolution of subtle micro-dynamic and high-frequency information that is lost in the digital sampling process is more important when reproducing music.

 Sample rate determines the number of times the digital system captures a waveform, per second.
 For CD, this was set at 44,100 samples per second.
 This means that continuous tones in real music are chopped up 44.1 thousand times a second and joined together.

 Think about bit depth and sample rate – both are finite and limited to a set number of steps or samples, in a given time or for a given sample.
-Analog systems are not limited in this way at all.
-Vinyl for example has an infinite number of possible volume levels, within the dynamic range of the medium.
+Analog systems do not have any such resolution limitations.
+Vinyl, for example, has an infinite number of possible volume levels, within the dynamic range of the medium.
 Likewise, there is no sampling of waveforms in analog playback, hence high and low-frequency waveforms have the same amount of detail possible in them.

-There is no escaping that 16 bit 44.1K digital was the best they could roll out in 1982.
-These days however, 32 bit, 384 kHz digital is where we are at, in terms of playback.
+There is no escaping that 16 bit 44.1K digital was the best they could roll out in 1982, for semi-sensible money.
+These days, however, 32 bit, 384 kHz digital is where we are at, in terms of playback.
 The problem is finding sources – recordings and masters – that have that amount of detail in them.
 They are virtually non-existent.
 Unless you have the analog master tape of course.
-Then you have a source with resolution higher than even 32 bit 384 kHz digital.
-Can you see where this is headed?!
+Then you have a source with even higher resolution than 32 bit 384 kHz digital.
+See where this is heading..?

 So, CD is technically less resolving of fine level detail and high frequencies than a good vinyl system.
 These inherent limitations mean it’s transient and phase performance are also technically inferior to the best analog systems, but herein lies another caveat.
-Vinyl is capable of superb technical performance in some areas, but is itself limited in others.
+Vinyl is capable of superb technical performance in some areas, but has limitations in others.

 Typically pitch and speed accuracy of vinyl playback is an order of magnitude worse than CD.
-Turntables suffer from additive speed inaccuracies, meaning that off-centre records and pitch issues with the mother and stamper vinyl are added to playback inaccuracies caused by the record player itself.
+Turntables suffer from additive speed inaccuracies.
+This means that off-centre records and pitch issues with the mother and stamper vinyl are added to playback inaccuracies caused by the record player itself.
 These are very real problems.

 Dynamic range of vinyl cannot compete, on paper at least, with that of compact disc.
 Vinyl offers a usable dynamic range – the difference between the softest and loudest sounds that can be accommodated within the medium – of around 70 dB.
 Compact disc offers a dynamic range of around 90 dB.
 The scale is logarithmic, so 20 dB more is not 20% more, it’s much, much more!